 Your category ID is right there in the URL.
 It is the number that comes after ‘category&tag_ID=’ and before ‘&post_type’.
 In the screenshot above, your WordPress category ID is 5.

 You can also view your WordPress category ID by editing it.
 Simply open a category to edit, and you’ll see the category ID in the browser’s address bar.

-It is the same URL which appeared when there was mouse hover on your category title.
+It is the same URL that appeared when there was a mouse hover on your category title.
 It means that the category ID is the number between ‘category&tag_ID=’ and ‘&post_type’, which is 2.

 Once done, your tag edit URL will appear at the bottom left corner of the screen.